miemieyanga/PandemicLLM/Readme.md

 ## Dataset

 PandemicLLM is fine-tuned using multiple disparate categories of data including spatial, epidemiological time series, genomic surveillance, and public health policy data.
 Our data covers all 50 states in the United States, ensuring a comprehensive nationwide scope for our study.
 All the spatial data are available at the state resolution, while all the time-varying data are available at the weekly resolution.
+Please check our paper for more details about the data,

 ### Load the Dataset